 We have incurred net losses in every fiscal year since our inception.
-As of December 31, 2006, we had an accumulated deficit of \$126.0 million.
-Even though we had net income for the three months ended September 30, 2006, we incurred a net loss for the three months ended December 31, 2006 and we may incur net losses in the future, particularly as we increase our manufacturing, sales and marketing, and administrative activities and as we continue our research and development activities.
+As of March 31, 2007, we had an accumulated deficit of \$126.8 million.
+We may incur net losses in the future, particularly as we increase our manufacturing, sales and marketing, and administrative activities and as we continue our research and development activities.
 Our ability to achieve and maintain long-term profitability is largely dependent on our ability to successfully market and sell the CyberKnife system and to control our costs and effectively manage our growth.
 We are required to defer revenue associated with our legacy multiyear service plans due to specified obligations related to the delivery of upgrades to the CyberKnife system.
 Therefore, our deferred revenue will be higher in the short term and we may not be able to recognize some portions of our deferred revenue until we have satisfied all obligations for delivery of upgrades.
 We cannot assure you that we will be able to achieve or maintain profitability.
 In the event we fail to achieve and maintain profitability, our stock price could decline.